maitag/multitouch/README.md

 # multitouch
-sample how to handle multitouch with haxe and lime
+sample how to handle and emulate multitouch with haxe and openfl

-(in progress)
+(work in progress)